Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 1. Cracks, Dents, or Rust

 A small crack or dent might seem harmless.
 However, these weak spots turn into leaks, especially when rain hits hard.
 Rust, meanwhile, is a sign that the metal is breaking down and may not hold up much longer.
-If your downspouts are over 20 years old, keep an extra close eye because they could be on borrowed time.
+If your downspouts are over 20 years old, keep a close eye on them because they could be on borrowed time.

 2. Leaky Joints and Loose Connections

-If you have seen water leaking from seams or dripping before it reaches the end of the pipe, that usually means the joints aren’t sealed properly anymore.
+If you have seen water leaking from seams or dripping before it reaches the end of the pipe, it usually means the joints are no longer sealed properly.
 Over time, fasteners can rust and joints can wiggle loose.
 Every drip adds up, slowly eroding soil or seeping into your basement walls.
 If you spot this, it’s time to consider a downspout repair company near you.

 3. Overflowing Gutters and Pooling Water